aabbtree77/esp32-vpn/README.md

 ## Introduction

 This report is about DOIT DEVIT V1 ESP32-WROOM-32 applied to wireless communication inside LAN, via MQTT.
 The MicroPython code achieves resilience w.r.t. a lost Wi-Fi.
 The Remmina part demands opening ports which may not always be possible.
 Instead, one can try this [communication via github](https://github.com/aabbtree77/sendrecv) built in order to avoid opaque 3rd party MQTT brokers and remote desktop software.

-I am also considering go-libp2p, TBC...
+*Warning.
+This is slowly getting obsolete as a "web2 technology".
+The problem is that one needs a server/broker, his/her own or a 3rd party, which is totally unnecessary as an ESP32 device is capable of connecting to the internet self-sufficiently.
+It seems to me that the best solution is the "torrent way".
+Make an ESP32 device an IPFS node and store its sensor data into an updatable file tied to a fixed IPNS sent beforehand to the second party.
+Similarly with sending commands/communication in the opposite way: Create another updatable file on the other side with an IPNS known to ESP32.
+No servers needed, not even MQTT which is/was a good idea, albeit for LAN purposes, mostly. "ifps add" and "ifps get" become "send" and "receive", resp.*

 ## Some Photos